robertwahler/repo_manager/examples/pc_saved_game_backup/INSTALL.markdown

 --------------------------------------

 User tasks can be added directly to the repoman/tasks folder.
 This one is 'repoman/tasks/remote.rb'.
-It doesn't use any Repoman specific features, instead, it calls git directly via Thor's 'run' command.
-Adding the script this way will keep this related functionality with this specific Repoman configuration.
+It doesn't use any RepoManager specific features, instead, it calls git directly via Thor's 'run' command.
+Adding the script this way will keep this related functionality with this specific RepoManager configuration.
 Run 'repo -T' to see a full list of built-in tasks as well as user defined tasks.